christianparpart/klex/README.md

 ### libklex API

-You can compile the above grammar with `klex -tmyrules.h -Tmytokens.h` and then compile the code below:
+You can compile the above grammar with `klex -f rules.klex -t myrules.h -T mytokens.h` and then compile the code below:

 ```!cpp
 #include <klex/Lexer.h>